-A discussion of some of the principal risks associated with an investment in a Fund is contained in each Fund's Prospectus.
-An investment in a Fund should be made with an understanding that the value of the Fund's portfolio securities may fluctuate in accordance with changes in the financial condition of the issuers of the portfolio securities, the value of bonds in general, and other factors that affect the market.
+A discussion of some of the principal risks associated with an investment in the Fund is contained in the Fund's Prospectus.
+An investment in the Fund should be made with an understanding that the value of the Fund's portfolio securities may fluctuate in accordance with changes in the financial condition of the issuers of the portfolio securities, the value of bonds in general, and other factors that affect the market.
 The order of the below risk factors does not indicate the significance of any particular risk factor.
+The description of the general considerations and risks below applies to the Fund and the Underlying Funds, as applicable.